 For a complete list of physicians, click here.

 Care Department at Marshall Medical Center offers a wide range

-of services to both inpatients and outpatients.
-Respiratory therapists,
+of services to both inpatients and outpatients who need treatment for breathing disorders.

 Medical Center's Respiratory Care Department provides qualified service to inpatients

 24 hours a day, seven days a week.
 Marshall Medical Center's

 respiratory therapists are credentialed by the National Board

 - Aerosol and humidity therapy